 When Michigan students apply for financial aid, they go through a specific process.
 The crucial step is to complete and file the Free Application for Federal Student Aid (FAFSA) as soon as possible.
 The FAFSA is used by all colleges to determine eligibility for state and federal financial aid, as well as the Expected Family Contribution.

-The FAFSA can’t be filed until October 1, but it has to be finished and submitted before the priority deadline date for the college.
+The FAFSA can be filed starting October 1, and it has to be finished and submitted before the priority deadline date for the college.
 The FAFSA must be completed for every year a student is in school.

 Once that is completed, students can search for other types of funding like scholarships and grants.